solo-io/gloo/docs/content/gloo_routing/tls/client_tls.md

 curl $(glooctl proxy url)/hello
 ```

-The response should be an error:
+Now you should see the following response:

 ```bash
 Hello, world!